turtlebot/turtlebot4-user-manual/troubleshooting/faq.md

 ### 2. Create® 3 topics are not visible

 First, check that the Create® 3 is connected to your WiFi network.
 You should be able to access the Create® 3 portal by entering the Create® 3 IP address in a browser.
-For information on how to connect the Create® 3 to WiFi, check the [quick start guide](../setup/simple_discovery.md#wi-fi-setup).
+For information on how to connect the Create® 3 to WiFi, check the [Wi-Fi Setup Guide](../setup/simple_discovery.md#wi-fi-setup).

 If it is connected to WiFi, check if you can see Create® 3 topics on the Raspberry Pi.